Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 9. Supply Chain Vulnerabilities

-The Risk: Compromised dependencies, models, or data sources introduce vulnerabilities into the AI system.
+The Risk.
+Compromised dependencies, models, or data sources introduce vulnerabilities into the AI system.

 Development Practices